-Interim Code Title 22I (existing) Development Code Amendments PRD (proposed) which a Coastal Permit has been approved.
-I. Temporary event.
-A temporary event which: Would not occupy a sandy beach, or would occupy a sandy beach only in areas outside of Muir Beach, Stinson Beach, Bolinas, and Dillon Beach; and 2.
-Would not involve a charge for general public admission or seating where no fee is currently charged for use of the same area; and 3.
-Would not take place in any wetlands, streams and riparian corridors, or other environmentally sensitive habitat areas; and 4.
-Have a duration of one day or less.
-J. Nuisance Abatement.
+(proposed) J. which a Coastal Permit has been approved.
+Temporary event.
+A temporary event which: Would not occupy a sandy beach, or would occupy a sandy beach only in areas outside of Muir Beach, Stinson Beach, Bolinas, and Dillon Beach; and Would not involve a charge for general public admission or seating where no fee is currently charged for use of the same area; and Would not take place in any wetlands, streams and riparian corridors, or other environmentally sensitive habitat areas; and Have a duration of one day or less.
+Nuisance Abatement.
 Nuisance abatement actions by the County that are necessary to protect public health and safety, when such abatement must occur more quickly than could occur if authorized by a Coastal Permit.
 If exempt from a Coastal Permit, a nuisance abatement action shall involve the minimum level of development activity necessary to successfully abate the nuisance.

 12. De minimis waiver of coastal permit for minor developments.
 Interim Code Section 22.56.060.G. refers to Categorical Exclusion Orders, which exempt certain specified projects with no impact on coastal resources from the requirement to obtain a coastal permit (see Item #11 above).
-The Interim Code does not provide for permit waivers, which would allow for the efficient review of very
+The Interim Code does not provide for permit waivers, which would allow for the efficient review of very minor projects with no identified impacts on coastal resources.
+The proposed Development Code amendments include in Section 22.68.070 a procedure for de minimis waiver of minor developments, as one option intended to provide a permit procedure for very minor projects.
+Other options may exist, such as proposing an additional Categorical Exclusion Order.

-Interim Code Title 22I (existing) Development Code Amendments PRD (proposed) The proposed Development Code amendments include in Section pments, as one option intended to provide a permit procedure for very additional Categorical Exclusion Order.
-22.68.070 - De Minimis Waiver of Coastal Permit The Director may waive the requirement for a Coastal Permit in compliance with this Section upon a written determination that the project meets all of the following criteria: A. Involves no potential for adverse effects, either individually or cumulatively on coastal resources, B. Is consistent with the certified Marin County Local Coastal Program, C. Is not of a type or in a location where the project, if subject to a Coastal Permit, would be appealable to the Coastal Commission or would be subject to a Coastal Permit issued by the Coastal Commission, and D. Public notice of the proposed De Minimis Waiver of Coastal Permit has been provided in the same manner as required by
+22.68.070 - De Minimis Waiver of Coastal Permit

+The Director may waive the requirement for a Coastal Permit in compliance with this Section upon a written determination that the project meets all of the following criteria:

+- A. Involves no potential for adverse effects, either individually or cumulatively on coastal resources, - B. Is consistent with the certified Marin County Local Coastal Program, - C. Is not of a type or in a location where the project, if subject to a Coastal Permit, would be appealable to the Coastal Commission or would be subject to a Coastal Permit issued by the Coastal Commission, and - D. Public notice of the proposed De Minimis Waiver of Coastal Permit has been provided in the same manner as required by Section 22.70.050.